HazardDede/pnp/README.md

     pip install pnp==0.10.0

 **unreleased**
+* Adjusts inline documentation - refers to github documentation
+* Refactors a majority of codebase to comply to pylint linter
+* Integrates yamllint as linter
+* Refactores RetryDirective (namedtuple to attr class)
+* Adds decorators for parsing the envelope in a push context
 * Breaking: Removes `push.simple.Execute` and replace it by `push.simple.TemplatedExecute`
+* Adjusts method `logger` in plugin classes to automatically prepend plugin name
+* Integrates coveralls
+* Adds `pull.ftp.Server` plugin
+* Adds lazy configuration property to `push.ml.FaceR` (basically to test initialization of FaceR without installing face-recognition and dlib)

 **0.16.0**
 * Adds `ignore_overflow` argument to `pull.sensor.Sound` to ignore buffer overflows errors on slow devices